Q: I’m looking to rent or purchase cross country skis. Can you help me?

-A: The club regularly offers popular free group lessons at local parks – dates are posted on the events listing and the XC mailing list.
-Some background about the lessons can be found on our lessons page.
-Madison School & Community Recreation also offers lessons.
-For those that are interested in private lessons, see the lessons page or
+A: The club regularly offers popular free group lessons at local parks – dates are posted on the lessons page of our website with MadNorSki members getting the first chance to sign up!
+Some background about the lessons can also be found on our lessons page.

 Q: Where can I find brushes for ski waxing and what kind of brushes do I need?

-A: To learn about ski waxing and brushes, the club “vendor fair”, usually the first meeting of each season held in November, and the annual “wax demo” meeting, usually held in January, are two options.
-Many of our sponsoring vendors can also answer waxing questions.
-In general, there are all kinds of ski brushes out there, but you really should have 2 brushes: 1 coarse brush to open up the base prior to waxing and one polishing brush to clear wax out of the structure after scraping.
+A: In general, there are all kinds of ski brushes out there, but you really should have 2 brushes: 1 coarse brush to open up the base prior to waxing and one polishing brush to clear wax out of the structure after scraping.
 I would recommend a combi brush.
 Toko makes a brush with copper bristles on one half and nylon on the other that sells for about $25 and would allow your brother to do a good job waxing skis for many years to come.
 If you wax a lot of skis, it is worth the extra money to get larger, more expensive brushes.
 Related topic: get a real wax iron.
 It is possible to wax skis with an old clothes iron but it is too easy to damage your skis.

 Q: I’m interested in joining the club to improve my skill level and learn more about skiing in the area.
 I’m new to the area and my fiancee is new to cross-country skiing – we are both mid-30s – do we match your demographic?
 Last year I got a Dane County trail pass – is that included in membership?

 A: You would match our demographic.
-With 50 new members this year you also wouldn’t be alone!
 The club is a great way to network with other active people who socialize and ski.
 The club is active in the community and you’ll have a chance to support skiing in many ways.
 We give lessons, raise money for grooming equipment, sponsor a race series and support youth skiing programs.
-The Dane County pass is not part of the membership fee structure – it will grant you access to ski trails as well as bike trails in the summer.
+The Dane County pass is not part of the membership fee structure.
+However, we do sell ski passes at our meetings.